-We can help enable an efficient and effective structural and architectural design at the pre-planning stage by removing certain constraints on the design to allow flexibility and deliver cost savings.
+We can help enable an efficient and effective structural and architectural design at the pre-planning stage by removing certain constraints on the design to allow flexibility.
 By thinking dynamically about cost effective fire solutions and fire related issues at the start of the Building Regulations process we can help prevent delays in planning approval and mitigate severe cost increases, post planning.

 Many of our clients have opted for our Concept and Planning service for their tenders, and advised us that it has added value to their bid and also enabled them to suggest innovative alternative proposals.

 Guidance for fire safety is generic and can result in buildings being over-engineered and architectural designs limited, whilst still not addressing specific fire risks of a building, due to a ‘one size fits all’ approach.
 Our innovative, performance based fire engineering strategies are tailored to address the specific risks of your building and ensure at least the same level of protection as Approved Document B.

 We balance the need for cost effective, feasible designs to meet the functional requirements of the Building Regulations and Fire Service with the need to achieve the architectural integrity of the building.
 Working pro-actively with the design team we are the direct point of contact for Building Control, Fire Officers and any specialist sub-contractors for fire to ensure that the Building Regulations process runs smoothly, preventing delays in the project schedule and associated costs.

 We use our skills and expertise to deliver benefits such as, maintaining the architectural integrity and enabling more usable space, whilst always ensuring fire safety.